Got great teachers? Retain them for the long term

 Your school’s teachers are a big reason your enrolled families are happy.
 They develop bonds with children and parents that last a lifetime.
 When you have a strong team of teachers, there are plenty of things you can do to keep them around for the long term.

-Start on day one.
+Start retaining them on day one.

 The right time to think about retention is on the new teacher’s first day on the job.
 How you can help new teachers will be determined by what you did well with the last group of teachers you hired.